solszym/husky-landing-page/README.md

 # landing-page-husky
-This project is an implementation of a specific design, with a husky content.
+This project is an implementation of a specific design, with husky content.